ray-project/ray/doc/source/data/batch_inference.rst

             :classes: btn-link btn-block stretched-link

-Loading your data with Ray Data
+Loading data with Ray Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the quick start guide we glossed over the details of loading data with Ray Data.